LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/email-connect.md

 ## EmailConnect Setup

 {: .notice}
-**Please note:** EmailConnect provides brands with the ability to immediately support a single email address in LiveEngage.
+**Please note:** EmailConnect provides brands with the ability to immediately support a single email address in the Conversational Cloud.
 More features coming soon.

 {: .important}
 To setup EmailConnect, your account must have Messaging and [Liveperson Functions](https://knowledge.liveperson.com/developer-tools-liveperson-functions.html) enabled.

-### Step 1: Connect your email in LiveEngage
+### Step 1: Connect your email in the Conversational Cloud

 There are two ways to launch EmailConnect set up page:

-#### Option 1 Email Connect Setup via DataSources.
+#### Option 1 Email Connect Setup via Data Sources.
-Login to LiveEngage and click the Campaign Builder icon located in the left navigation bar.
+Login to the Conversational Cloud and click the Campaign Builder icon located in the left navigation bar.
 Click on Data Sources in the Campaign Builder footnote.

 ![](img/Email-connect-0.png)
 ![](img/email-connect-1a.png)